dnatalchuk/tagscale/README.md

 before the summary runs.
 Use `--db`, `--db-path`, or run both commands in a single session to retain the collected data.

+### CLI environment variables

+Each CLI flag can be set with an environment variable following the pattern `TAGSCALE_<FLAG_NAME>`, where the flag name is uppercased and dashes are replaced with underscores.
+For example:

+- `TAGSCALE_OUTPUT` sets the default for `--output`
+- `TAGSCALE_REGION` sets the default for `--region`

+Environment variables override built-in defaults but can still be overridden by explicit command-line flags.

 ### Example: In-memory scan and summary

 Run a quick scan for the last 7 days without saving results to a database and then